 Are tax relief companies legit?

-Type “tax relief” into a search engine and you’ll see lots of ads for companies that claim they can help you get tax relief.
+Type “tax relief” into a search engine and you’ll see lots of ads for companies that claim they can help you get tax debt relief.

 Tax relief companies generally focus on consumers with outstanding tax debt.
 They typically promise to get tax debt reduced or eliminated and stop collections actions by applying for real IRS programs like payment plans or offers in compromise.